 - Run a WordPress performance speed check, and fix any issues

-- Back up your WordPress theme, content, plugins and database
+- Back up your WordPress theme, content, plugins, and database

-- Scale and optimise any large images
+- Scale and optimize any large images

 - Install a cache plugin